DakshMakhija/DakshMakhija/README.md

 🎯 IT Operations Data Analyst | Data Enthusiast | Power BI | Python | SQL

-I'm a data-driven professional with experience in analyzing IT support operations, building dashboards, and implementing preventive strategies that improve efficiency.
+I'm a data-driven professional with experience in analyzing IT operations data, building dashboards, and implementing preventive strategies that improve efficiency.
 Passionate about turning data into insights that drive smart decisions.